The 1st Commandment

 - The Bible says we should kill kids for disrespecting their parents.
 That’s a seriously excessive reaction when they haven’t done anything worse than speaking.

 - What exactly does honoring your parents entail?
-Do you have to always agree with them, no matter how stupid their ideas are?
-Do you have to always obey them, making you unlikely to become an assertive and successful person, giving up your autonomy to make moral choices, and basically making you a slave?
+Do you have to always agree with them, no matter how stupid their ideas might be?
+Do you have to always obey them, making you unlikely to become an assertive and successful person, giving up your autonomy to make moral choices for yourself, and basically making you a slave?
 Do you have to obey your parents even if they want you to do something bad?

 - There’s no sign that this is limited to children.
 Apparently God thinks people have to always obey their parents all their lives, or die.
 There also doesn’t seem to be any exception for children too young to understand what they’re doing.
 Do we have to kill every toddler that ever throws a tantrum in front of their parents?